-To facilitare research we collect data and biomaterials, using questionnaires, physical measurements and sampling, since 2006.
-Every 1.5 years participants complete a questionnaire and once every 5 years participants visit a Lifelines location where biological samples are collected and several measurements and tests are conducted.
+To facilitare research we collect data and biosamples, using questionnaires, physical measurements and sampling, since 2006.
+Every 1.5 years participants complete a questionnaire and once every 5 years participants visit a Lifelines location where biosamples are collected and several measurements and tests are conducted.

 Questionnaire data include